 - Peel and finely dice or grate 2 cloves garlic and set it aside.

 - Set a frying pan over the stove and set the heat to medium low and add a bit of oil in.

-- Once the oil is shimmering, add in the garlic and brown it until it is golden in colour (approximately 1-2 mins)
+- Once the oil is shimmering, add in the garlic and pan-fry it until it is golden in color (approximately 1-2 mins).

 - Once the sauce is done, set it aside.

 - Once the turkey has finished marinating, mix ½ cup potato starch into the bowl and mix everything together well until the marinade has combined with the starch and everything is sticky.